chef/chef-web-docs/chef_master/source/resource_windows_package.rst

 ``returns``
    **Ruby Type:** String, Integer, Array of integers | **Default Value:** ``0``

-   A comma-delimited list of return codes that indicate the success or failure of the command that was run remotely.
-This code signals a successful ``:install`` action.
+   A comma-delimited list of return codes that indicate the success or failure of the package command that was run.

 ``source``
-   **Ruby Type:** String
+   **Ruby Type:** String | **Default Value:** ``"The resource block's name"``

-   Optional.
    The path to a package in the local file system.
 The location of the package may be at a URL.
-Default value: the ``name`` of the resource block.
-See the "Syntax" section above for more information.

    If the ``source`` property is not specified, the package name MUST be exactly the same as the display name found in **Add/Remove programs** or exactly the same as the ``DisplayName`` property in the appropriate registry key, which may be one of the following: